 Unlike a direct current (DC), which flows in only one direction, alternating current (AC) flows one way, then the other way, constantly changing in magnitude and reversing direction.

-As result an AC voltage is also continually changing (alternating) between positive (+) and negative (-) polarities, and varying in amplitude with time.
+As a result, an AC voltage is also continually changing (alternating) between positive (+) and negative (-) polarities, and varying in amplitude with time.

 When plotted over time, an AC signal takes the shape of a sine wave, crossing the zero line every time the direction of current flow is changed.